taskinity/dsl/DEVELOPMENT.md

 # Development Guide

-This document provides guidelines and instructions for developers working on the Taskinity DSL project.
+This document provides guidelines and instructions for developers working on the DialogChain project.

 ## 🛠️ Development Setup